Farischt/Dictionary-CLI/README.md

 # Dictionary-CLI

-This project was made for educationnal purposes by @Farischt Simple dictionnary CLI using a [badger](https://github.com/dgraph-io/badger) key value database written in go.
+This project was made for educationnal purposes by @Farischt.

+Simple dictionnary CLI using a [badger](https://github.com/dgraph-io/badger) key value database written in go.

 ## Using the CLI